The Buying Process & Contracts

 Not surprisingly, notaires sometimes seek to limit your use of the ‘vice caché’ protection by adding an exclusion clause the in the sale contract that limits the buyers rights once they find a serious hidden problem with the villa.
 Our advice to all buyers is that if your notaire does this, you consider them untrustworthy and switch notaires.
 If you don’t want to do that, you should 100% insist on the removal of this clause in the sale contract.
 The seller may well object to you doing so, but if they do, their motives need to be questioned.
 You should be very hesitant about accepting to buy ‘en l’état’ (as seen) unless you fully understand what you are buying.

 Removal of Guarantees: Some notaires will add clauses that limit your rights and remove guarantees.
 This benefits the notaire (since they only get paid when the sale is completed) by limiting your rights and ability to cancel the transaction.
 Again, our advice to all buyers is that if your notaire does this, you consider them untrustworthy, leave an appropriate online review, and switch notaires.

-The estate agent may ask for the 5-10% deposit (we suggest you only agree to 5%) to be paid to them, but it is much safer to pay the deposit to the notaire, because there is less likelihood of a problem in recovering your deposit if the sale falls through.
+The estate agent may ask for the 5-10% deposit (we suggest you only agree to 5%) to be paid to them, but you should always pay the deposit to the notaire, because this is the normal way to do it, and there is less likelihood of a problem in recovering your deposit if the sale falls through.

 Be aware, a deposit is only normally recoverable outside the cooling-off period if the sale fails for reasons related to the contract clauses or the seller.
 Otherwise, the deposit is forfeited.
 Your deposit will be held by the notaire in ‘escrow’ as part of the purchase proceeds.